Archer-Development/Website/README.md

 <img src="public/Logo.svg" alt="Archer Logo" width="100"/>

-Archer Security is a discord bot designed for moderation and security.
+Archer Security is a Discord bot designed for moderation and security, equipped with full moderation, ticket, and utility features.

 ## Table of Contents